 We may obtain financing in the form of, among other things, equity or debt, including additional bank loans or high yield, mezzanine or other debt, or rely on our operating cash flow to fund the development of our projects.
 We are a growing company with significant financial needs.
-We expect to incur capital expenditures in the future as we continue to expand our existing operations and open our Phase 2 project.
+We expect to incur capital expenditures in the future as we continue to expand our existing operations.